morassman/process-palette/README.md

 ### Generate Configuration
 1. Open the Process Palette panel by choosing `Packages|Process Palette|Toggle` from the menu or `Process Palette: Toggle` from the command palette.
 The following panel will appear:
 ![Screenshot](https://github.com/morassman/process-palette/blob/master/resources/help.png?raw=true)
 2. Create a global configuration or a project specific configuration with the respective `Do it!` buttons.
+If a project specific configuration is created and more than one project is open then one can be chosen from the dialog box that will appear.
 3. Either of the `Do it!` buttons will create an example configuration file and open it in the graphical editor.
 4. Configuration files can be edited graphically by choosing `Packages|Process Palette|Edit Configuration` from the menu or `Process Palette: Edit Configuration` from the command palette.
 Closing the editor will automatically reload the configuration.
 The `process-palette.json` file can also be edited directly, but then it needs to be reloaded by running `Process Palette: Reload Configuration`.